27th Annual International Conference

 TRAVEL GRANT:

 Up to five $1,000 travel grants are offered by the Digital Government Society to support in person attendance to the dg.o 2026 conference by researchers (PhD students and faculty) from medium and low HDI countries.
 Grants may be used for travel and accommodation.
 In addition, awardees will have their conference registration fee, which includes participation in all sessions and all meals, waived.
-To be eligible for a DGS travel grant, the author must have a paper accepted at dg.o 2026 and apply before (date forthcoming).
+To be eligible for a DGS travel grant, the author must have a paper accepted at dg.o 2026 and apply before April 1, 2026.

 PUBLICATIONS: